saltyorg/docs/docs/reference/accounts.md

   feeder: no
 ```

-`mounts:remote`: What type of remote to use.
+`remote`: What type of remote to use.

 Default is `rclone_vfs`.
 Options are `rclone_vfs` and `rclone_vfs_cache`.
 If selecting `rclone_vfs_cache` it is recommended to review the [rclone documentation](https://rclone.org/commands/rclone_mount/#vfs-file-caching) and review the `rclone_vfs_cache_max_size`, `rclone_vfs_cache_max_age` and (optionally) `rclone_vfs_cache_max_dir` variables for any configuration required.via the inventory system.

-`mounts:ipv4_only`: Should rclone use ipv4 only?
+`ipv4_only`: Should rclone use ipv4 only?

 Default is `no`.

-`mounts:feeder`: Should a feeder mount be created?
+`feeder`: Should a feeder mount be created?

 Default is `no`.